-This story is by Jennifer Palmer and was part of our 2021 Spring Writing Contest.
+This story is by Jennifer Palmer and won the Grand Prize in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 The Word Police came in the dead of night.